modernish/modernish/EXAMPLES.md

   This loop type of the generic
   [modernish loop construct](README.md#user-content-use-varloop)
   integrates the `find` utility into the shell so it can be used in the same way you'd use a regular `for` loop.
-Arbitary file names are processed correctly by default and stored in a variable, as with `for`.
+Arbitrary file names are processed correctly by default and stored in a variable, as with `for`.
 Further processing is done in the loop body which is part of your main script, so it will use your shell settings (e.g. safe mode), functions, variables, and